-This little village on the slopes of Naksan Park has lots of colourful murals throughout its midst – 60 artists were invited to decorate and revitalise this sleepy little village, and these days it attracts lots of visitors who brave the steep slopes to go mural hunting, so much so that there are many signs reminding people to keep the volume down as it still is a residential area.
+This little village on the slopes of Naksan Park has lots of colourful murals all over.
+60 artists were invited to decorate and revitalise this sleepy little village, and today it continues to attract lots of visitors willing to brave the steep slopes to go mural hunting.
 It’s a nice way to spend an afternoon, and you are rewarded for your efforts with a panoramic view of Seoul from this elevated park.
 Remember to keep your squeals to a minimum as it still is a residential area so as not to disturb the residents.

 If you follow the suggested route (see map below in ‘how to get there’), your path will be like this: